 Down I went until I was well below launch, pushing out I began to wonder if that would be it.
 I was well high above the bumps in front the Airport and the pounder was waiting to kick my gluteus maximus.
 Normal bullet for the time of day - Now around 1:30.
 Rock and Roll to 5,800 and then a departure thermal to around 6,500.

+This set up a lifty line to the normal route over the NW corner of the firing range (careful not to touch) and a set of clouds took me to the Boylstons.
 The far left lift hill has worked in the past, though it is not the highest it seems most reliable. (check my track log if your interested) A real screamer took me very high almost 8,400 in two pops.

 By this time the clouds were setting up for a great run.
 One after another they lay in wait up the Columbia.
 It is very common to see a convergence line right over the Eastern edge of the river running all the way to Quincy.
 This is the same line I took on my first flight NE of Wenatchee.
 Today however the clouds over the hills and West were really shutting things down and it was a race between OD and sun.